egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 #

-Such feasibility would massively restart DNSSEC adoption rate at a clippier
+Such feasibility would massively restart DNSSEC adoption rate at a faster
-rate: not only in deployment rate but also in training of general admins to using complex DNSSEC alongside with the DNSSEC deployment artists.
+rate: not only in deployment rate but also in training of general admins to use complex DNSSEC alongside with the DNSSEC deployment artists.

-What are the downside to doing this DNSSEC-fake-zone-cut?
+What are the downsides to doing this DNSSEC-fake-zone-cut?

-In chime the cybersecurity and protocol experts, would repeatedly say:
+In chime, the cybersecurity and protocol experts would repeatedly say:

 * Man-in-the-Middle (MitM)
 * Faked DNSSEC